eea/art17-consultation/deploy/README.md

 _Note: make sure you have set **DEBUG=True** in the art17.devel.env file._

-### 3.7. _mysql_ service
+### 3.7. db service

-If you need to take a closer look at the MySQL database, you can do that like below:
+If you need to take a closer look at the Postgres database, you can do that like below:

-    # step into the mysql container
+    # step into the db container
-    $ docker exec -it art17-mysql bash
+    $ docker exec -it art17.db bash

-    # start mysql client
-    $ mysql -u root -p
+    $ psql -U art17 database_name

-    # runn SQL commands
+    # run SQL commands
-    mysql> use DB_NAME;
-    mysql> show tables;
+    psql>\dt;

-To import old data, first copy the sql dumps to your mysql container:
+To import old data, first copy the sql dumps to your db container:

-    $ docker cp art17.sql art17-mysql:/var/lib/mysql/
+    $ docker cp art17.sql art17.db:art17.sql

-    # step into the mysql container
+    # step into the db container
-    $ docker exec -it art17-mysql bash
+    $ docker exec -it art17.db bash

-    # start mysql interpreter
+    # start db interpreter
-    $ mysql -u art17 -p
+    $psql -U art17 database_name

     # import data
-    mysql> use art17;
-    mysql> source /var/lib/mysql/art17.sql
+    psql -U art17 database_name < art17.sql

 Do the same set of operations for `art17rp2_eu` database.